MarcusVirg/web/packages/site/src/content/blog/ci-cd-web-apps.md

 - ESLint & Prettier
 - TypeScript

 These tools will cover the building and testing of our application but what about deployment?
-We need some kind of system or platform that will take our final production bundle and serve those static files, or if we are using a server rendered application, a system that runs a node server.
-That system should also handle DNS for us and point a url at our application (ideally with SSL already setup).
+We need some kind of system or platform that will take our final production bundle and serve those static files, or if we are using a server-rendered application, a system that runs a node server.
+That system should also handle DNS for us and point a URL at our application (ideally with SSL already set up).
 This is where Vercel comes in.
 They are a great platform for deploying static sites and SSR web applications.
 We will be using their CLI tool combined with GitHub Actions to deploy the application in the CD step.

 ### Setup

-Let's quickly setup a React single page application using Vite so we have some project to test our CI/CD with.
+Let's quickly set up a React single-page application using Vite so we have a project to test our CI/CD with.

 > If you already have an existing project, please skip this step and go to [CI](#ci).